lukasion/portfolio/readme.md

 - **Pinia**: A state management library for Vue.js and Nuxt applications.
 It provides a simple and efficient way to manage the state of your application.

 - **MySQL**: A popular open-source relational database management system.
 It is used to store and retrieve data efficiently for the portfolio project.

+## How to access the Application:

+1. Backend Setup:

+- Install dependencies: composer install
+- Set up the environment: cp .env.example .env and configure your database settings.
+- Run migrations: php artisan migrate
+- Start the Laravel development server: php artisan serve

+2. Frontend Setup:

+- Install dependencies: npm install
+- Start the Nuxt 3 development server: npm run dev

+3. Open your browser and go to http://localhost:3000 to see the portfolio project in action.